anish0123/SSSF-Week2Assignment/README.md

 # SSSF week 2 exercise.
-Submit to Oma

 Convert the REST API from last weeks assignment to use MongoDB and Mongoose